tarelda/todoist-indicator/README.md

 # Setup

-Clone the repository to `~/.local/share/gnome-shell/extensions/` into a folder named `todoist@ubuntudroid.gmail.com` using the following command:
+Clone the repository to `~/.local/share/gnome-shell/extensions/` into a folder named `todoist@tarelda.github.com` using the following command:

-    git clone https://github.com/ubuntudroid/todoist-gnome-shell-extension.git todoist@ubuntudroid.gmail.com
+    git clone https://github.com/ubuntudroid/todoist-gnome-shell-extension.git todoist@tarelda.github.com

 The name of the directory is important because Gnome Shell won't recognize the extension otherwise.

 Then restart Gnome Shell (ALT-F2 and then 'r') and navigate to https://extensions.gnome.org/local/.
 You can enable the extension and specify your Todoist API token there.

-Currently the extension syncs every 60 seconds, but I'll probably also make this configurable via the settings later.
+By default extension syncs every 60 seconds.
 That means it could take up to one minute before the task count appears after setting the API token in the settings.